mobiletoly/ktor-hexagonal-multimodule/README.md

 ### Example of workflow in modules

-1. User performs HTTP POST request to /addressBookItems to create new AddressBook item.
-This request handled by REST controller in `AddressBookItemRoute` class.
-JSON payload is deserialized and copied into `SaveAddressBookItemRequestDto` data class required by Domain's service.
+1. User performs HTTP POST request to `/addressBookEntries` to add new AddressBook entry.
+This request handled by REST controller in `adapters.primary.web.routes.addressbook.SaveAddressBookEntryRoute` class.
+JSON request payload is validated and deserialized into `adapters.primary.web.routes.addressbook.dto.AddressBookEntryDto` data class, validated and copied into `ports.models.AddressBookEntry` data class required by Core service.
-2. REST controller calls method `addAddressBookItem(...)` declared by interface `ports.output.AddressBoookService` (and implemented by **core** module in `AddressBookServiceImpl` class)
+2. Web controller calls `addAddressBookEntry()` method of injected interface `ports.output.addressbook.SaveAddressBookEntryPort`
+(and implemented by Core module in `core.addressbook.SaveAddressBookEntryService` class).
+Previously created AddressBookEntry object will be passed to this method.
-3. Domain code in class `AddressBookServiceImpl` performs business logic related to validating and storing AddressBook item received as DTO object from REST controller.
-At some point of time core logic requires storing of new item in persistent storage.
-Domain code calls method `upsert(...)` (update or insert) declared by interface `AddressBookItemRepository` (and implemented by Adapters code in `AddressBookItemRepositoryDbImpl` class) as well as method `upsert(...)` declared by interface `PostalAddressRepository`.
+3. Core module's code in class `SaveAddressBookEntryService` performs business logic related to validating and storing AddressBookEntry object from Web controller.
+At some point of time business logic requires storing of new entry in persistent storage.
+Core code calls `addAddressBookEntry()` method of injected interface `ports.output.addressbook.SaveAddressBookEntryPort` implemented by Adapter's module class `adapters.persistence.addressbook.AddressBookPersistenceAdapter`.
+4. Adapter converts AddressBookEntry into two DAO objects `AddressBookItemSqlEntity` and `PostalAddressSqlEntity` and store them in SQL database (via repository classes).
+Once DAO objects are stored, new resuled DAO objects are converted back to new AddressBookEntry and returned to Core module.
-4. Domain's service code returns result back to Adapters REST controller when it gets serialized into JSON and returned back to user.
+4. Core service code returns AddressBookEntry object back to Adapters Web controller when it gets serialized into JSON response (`AddressBookEntryResponseDto` object) and returned to a caller.

 # Setup